ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
-* We do outsource manual testing from the very beginning of the project
+* We do outsource manual testing from the beginning of the project
 * Cross-browser testing and cross-platform testing is done here for any web-based applications and sites and mobile applications
 * Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows, and Linux environment
 * We perform all kinds of testing: Regression, Functional, Performance, Acceptance, UI/UX testing…